Updated: January 29, 2025

 Portugal is located physically and historically at the meeting point of three continents — Europe, Africa, and America — and constitutes a privileged entry point into the Schengen area.
 Manueline art, tiles, and fado are unique expressions and symbols of the Portuguese and their contribution to world heritage.
 In Portugal, as of 2022, UNESCO has classified 14 World Heritage Sites for architectural monuments and landscapes, with a further 19 on the UNESCO tentative list.
 Quite a few for such a small country.

-Transportation
+Transportation and navigation

 Portuguese public transportation has improved dramatically in recent years.
 While a few things could be improved here regarding network coverage and schedule continuity, you will generally find that public transport links are excellent.

-Transportation is convenient and of high quality, especially in large cities.
+Transportation in Portugal is convenient and of high quality, especially in large cities.
 That said, many people use a car to get around.
 Unfortunately, cycling isn’t considered popular in Portugal due to the unevenness of the ground and the few bike lanes.

 However, there have been initiatives to encourage cycling in recent years, with bike lanes now common in Lisbon.
 There are also many electric bike and scooter points across the city, whereby you can quickly jump on a scooter to get around easily.